 Tec hnical in dicator o descrip otion she et A2 Alignment Improved council functionality business is del councillors fro layed due to om council r t extent municipal the absence of neetings or the A1 Indicator short name Number of agenda items deferred to the next council A3 Results- Output A7 Rationale items, which give which councillors a as elected repre: Functional councils resolutions or deci unfinished busin agenda items t s an indicate fulfilling sentatives of will procest sions rather ess.
 Measur that are defined an indicate that are defined are hout attending to all ion of the extent to their responsibilities if the municipality.
-It is agenda items with than defer or leave ing the number of erred to the next dysfunction. meeting chain level 33,43 A8 Definition deferred to the ne council has failed decisions on those meetings have be those items def agenda items ref ns that have been neeting because the quorum or withheld ere multiple council s is the sum total of does not refer to her structures, only or action is taken.
-INDICATOR ASSIGNMENT GG4.11 A4 Back to Basics pillar Good governance A9 Indicator Formula nber of all co ouncil agenda items t meeting A5 Unit of measurement Number of council decisions A6 Frequency of reporting Quarterly A10 Indicator origin CoG TA Back to Basics A11 Notes on calculation umulative number of red in the reporting A12 Additional notes with this indicator senior municipal m and 57 of the M performance agree Circular No. 8 responsibility rest which shou anager's (ir lunicipal Sys ment.
+It is agenda items with than defer or leave ing the number of erred to the next dysfunction. meeting chain level 33,43 A8 Definition The number of agenda items that deferred to the next council meeting council has failed to reach a quorur decisions on those items.
+Where m meetings have been held, this is the those items deferred.
+This does ragenda items referred to other strictums for which no decision or acti neeting because the quorum or withheld ere multiple council s is the sum total of does not refer to her structures, only INDICATOR ASSIGNMENT GG4.11 A4 Back to Basics pillar Good governance A9 Indicator Formula nber of all co ouncil agenda items t meeting A5 Unit of measurement Number of council decisions A6 Frequency of reporting Quarterly A10 Indicator origin CoG TA Back to Basics A11 Notes on calculation umulative number of red in the reporting A12 Additional notes with this indicator senior municipal m and 57 of the M performance agree Circular No. 8 responsibility rest which shou anager's (ir lunicipal Sys ment.
 This 88's provisions with the S lications associated and not reflect in any terms of Section 56 stems Act) annual is unique in terms of ns because the ipeaker and Council management.
 Repo respon Арр olies to Munic cipal Cate gory R eadiness Ме tro Me etro Yes Tier 1 B1 Data Element (1) Sum total number of all council agenda items deferred to the next meeting B4 Source Council minutes C1 Data Element - C4 Source B2 Frequency of collection Quarterly B5 Units Agenda items C2 Frequency of collection - C5 Units - B3 Definition to the next cou agenda items that h ncil meeting becaus a quorum or withheld matter. e the council has C3 Definition - B6 Notes None C6 Notes -